-Top 13 Things to Do in Fisherman’s Wharf, San Francisco – According to a Local
+Top 17 Things to Do in Fisherman’s Wharf, San Francisco

 things to do in Fisherman's Wharf San Francisco

-Fisherman’s Wharf and Pier 39 are considered tourist parts of San Francisco and many locals tend to avoid the area.
-However, I fully support visiting tourist areas of the city, especially if it’s your first time in San Francisco.
-As someone who grew up here, I bring visitors to Fisherman’s Wharf and Pier 39 and will sometimes go there myself for specific occasions.
+Fisherman’s Wharf and Pier 39 are two of San Francisco’s most popular destinations.
+That being said, they are fairly touristic with the typical museums you see in tourist places like Madame Tussauds and Joe’s Crab Shack.
+Most locals tend to avoid this part of San Francisco.
+As someone who grew up here, I bring visitors to Fisherman’s Wharf and Pier 39 and will sometimes go there by myself for specific occasions.
 In this post, I’ll share with you my favorite things to do in Fisherman’s Wharf and Pier 39 including both tourist attractions and local favorites.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.
 For more, check out my disclosure